 Bachelor of Science Option 2: Neuroscience Honors

 This degree is open only to students participating in the College of Natural Sciences Dean’s Scholars program.
-Information on the Dean’s Scholars is available here.
+Learn more about the Dean’s Scholars application process.

 Bachelor of Science Option 3: Neuroscience

 Option 3 is the default degree program to receive a B.S. in Neuroscience.
 Similar to Option 1, this degree provides strong training in concepts and practice of neuroscience.
-As compared to Option 1, this degree requires fewer upper-division lab courses, does not require individual research, and does not require a 3-course specialization in a related discipline.
+As compared to Option 1, this degree requires fewer upper-division lab courses, does not require individual research and does not require a 3-course specialization in a related discipline.

-Bachelor of Science and Arts in Neuroscience
+Bachelor of Science and Arts In Neuroscience

 How do the B.S. degrees differ from the B.S.A. degree?

-The major difference between the B.S. and B.S.A. degrees is that the B.S. degrees provide stronger training in the practice of science.
-The B.S. degrees require upper-division laboratory courses in neuroscience or a closely related discipline (see catalog).
-The laboratory courses provide significant hands-on training in cutting-edge techniques, including electrophysiological recording, functional magnetic resonance imaging (fMRI), live cell imaging, human psychophysics, and molecular genetics.
-These are small courses in which you will have opportunities to conduct real experiments, analyze data, and present your findings.
 Although B.S.A. students may take our laboratory courses, neuroscience B.S. students have priority access to these courses with limited enrollment.
-B.S. students may apply up to 6 hours of independent study (NEU 377) toward their degree, whereas B.S.A. may apply a maximum of 3 hours.
-We expect that students who graduate with a B.S. in neuroscience will have the strongest training in several areas pertinent to the practice of science, including experimental design, data analysis and statistics, accessing and interpreting scientific literature, and scientific writing.
+B.S. and B.S.A students may apply up to 6 hours of independent study (NEU 377) toward their degrees.
+We expect that students who graduate with a B.S. in neuroscience will have the strongest training in several areas pertinent to the practice of science, including experimental design, data analysis and statistics, accessing and interpreting scientific literature and scientific writing.
 As such, we feel that the B.S. degrees provide stronger preparation for graduate school in science than does the B.S.A. degree.

 The B.S.A. degree requires fewer upper-division neuroscience courses than the B.S. degrees but requires that students complete a minor or certificate outside of neuroscience.
 Minors must be outside of the College of Natural Sciences, whereas certificates may be completed in any College at the University.
-Because of the flexibility it affords, B.S.A. program is popular among students who wish to pursue medical school or another professional school or wish to complement training with neuroscience with training in another area, such as psychology, philosophy, or business.
+Because of the flexibility it affords, the B.S.A. program is popular among students who wish to pursue medical school or another professional school or wish to complement training in neuroscience with training in another area, such as psychology, philosophy, or business.

-How are the B.S. and B.S.A degrees similar?
+How are the B.S. and B.S.A. degrees similar?

 How do the B.S. degrees differ from each other?